 There’s a price-point to consider, as well.
 Intelligent lighting is cheaper lighting – and that’s an extra plus to consider when learning about lighting your home.
-The energy-efficient LED technology that has become the standard is expected to take up more of the market over time – currently, Statista states that LED and green traditional lighting are at a tie of about roughly $40 billion in global value.
+The energy-efficient LED technology that has become the standard is expected to take up more of the market over time – currently, LED and green traditional lighting are at a tie of about roughly $40 billion in global value.
 By 2020, the LED market is forecast to be twice as large as the green traditional market.

 It’s not rocket science, but it does require a little bit of thought – and a couple handy tips.
 So, dive right into the world of modern lighting and find out just how much you can control your indoor mood with the power of luminescence.